I picked up a suitcase full of catalogues including the 1966 Fender Catalog.

-The wiring was less complex than that of the Jaguar-Jazzmaster.
-The Jagstang had a two humbucking pickups with a single volume and tone control and a three-way throw switch mounted on the lower bout.
-The pickups were designed by Seymour Duncan.
-The bridge was a Strat-style version tremolo bridge with adjustable saddles and a screw-in bar.
+The bridge was a Strat-style bridge/saddle came with adjustable saddles.
 The body was basswood and the neck was maple with a rosewood fretboard.
-The 22 fret neck was similar to the Jaguar's 24" scale.
+The 22 fret neck was similar to the Jazzmaster's 25.5" scale.

 At that time the Squier Jagmaster's neck was shortened to a 24" scale and an extra fret was added.
 Following what seems to be a trend, Fender produced this model for two years.
 In 2007 the model was updated to a 21 fret guitar.
 This guitar is still in production.